With all the different types of franchises available these days, are there certain ones you’d never consider buying?

 - Rent to own bedroom sets

 And from what I’ve read, in some areas of the country you could even offer those wonderful payday loans.
 Fantastic!
+Because they’re a great deal (said no one ever except the person making the loan).
 It gets better.

 That’s right folks!

-Instead of paying crazy-high interest rates with a rent-to-own product, you can lease-to-own instead.
+Instead of having your customers pay you crazy-high, practically illegal interest rates with a rent-to-own product, you can encourage them to lease-to-own.
+Mmmmm.

 According to Aaron’s, “Leasing is a convenient way to get the items you want without a big upfront payment, using credit, or making a long-term commitment.
 Aaron’s offers a great selection of name brand products, with affordable payments and flexible choices on how to own your merchandise.”